Skip to main content

 What this mission illustrates

-Purchasing without a financing contingency is a powerful negotiation lever.
-Francois and Martine were funding from their own resources.
-This financial strength allowed Marie to negotiate 5.4% off the price, as the seller eliminated all risk of a mortgage refusal.
+Buying with no financing condition is a powerful lever.
+François and Martine were funding from their own resources.
+That financial strength let Marie negotiate 5.4% off the price, since the seller faced no risk of a mortgage refusal.
 Retired buyers often have this advantage.

-Knowledge of the housing stock by construction decade saves time.
-By targeting 1960s-1970s buildings, Marie knew the balcony requirement would be more easily met.
-This expertise avoids weeks of fruitless visits in older buildings.
+Knowing the stock by decade of construction saves time.
+By focusing on 1960s and 1970s buildings, Marie knew the balcony requirement would be easier to meet.
+That knowledge spares weeks of fruitless viewings in older buildings.

-The 12th arrondissement offers remarkable value for money for retirees.
-Shops, green spaces, transport, nearby hospitals: the 12th ticks every box for a neighborhood suited to this stage of life, at prices 25 to 35% lower than the historic Left Bank.
+The 12th arrondissement offers remarkable value for retirees.
+Shops, green space, transport, nearby hospitals: the 12th ticks every box for a neighbourhood suited to this stage of life, at prices 25 to 35% lower than the historic Left Bank.

 Preparing your retirement in Paris?
 Contact Home Select to be guided by a property hunter who understands your needs.